 About Coronavirus (COVID-19)

 Coronaviruses are a large family of viruses.
 Some coronaviruses cause illness in humans and others cause illness in animals.
-Human coronaviruses generally cause mild illness, such as the common cold.
+Human coronaviruses generally cause mild illnesses, such as the common cold.
 COVID-19 is a new strain of coronavirus that has not been previously found in humans.
 Outbreaks of new coronavirus infections among people are always a public health concern and the situation is evolving rapidly.

 An infected person spreads COVID-19 through contaminated droplets when they are coughing or sneezing, or by contact with contaminated hands, surfaces or objects.